Diamondbacks vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Diamondbacks have a record of 2-4.
+- Over the past 10 games, the Diamondbacks have been favored just once and lost that contest.

-- In their previous 10 games with a total, the Diamondbacks and their opponents have combined to exceed the over/under just once.
+- In their last 10 games with a total, the Diamondbacks and their opponents have combined to hit the over two times.

-- Oddsmakers have yet to post a spread in any of the Diamondbacks' past 10 games.
-Arizona's last eight games have gone under the total, and the average over/under in that run was 8.4.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have won in 27, or 46.6%, of the 58 contests they have been named as odds-on underdogs this year.

-- Arizona has entered 16 games this season as the underdog by +135 or more and is 7-9 in those contests.

-- The moneyline set for this matchup implies the Diamondbacks have a 42.6% chance of coming away with a victory in the contest.
+- The implied moneyline probablility in this matchup gives the Diamondbacks a 60% chance to win.

-- Arizona and its opponents have hit the over in 47 of its 111 games with a total this season.
+- Arizona has combined with opponents to hit the over on the total 48 times this season for a 48-59-5 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!